 Streaming your worship services legally | Everything you need to know

-People are very confused about the different licenses, and the new (to the UK at least) Streaming License that CCLI has created.
+People are very confused about the different licenses, and the new Streaming Plus License that CCLI has created.

 I decided to chat to our friends at CCLI and asked them to point us to some resources that clarify the situation.
-Below you will find links to the UK and US CCLI pages concerning streaming as well as a couple of articles that they have approved as accurate.
+Below you will find links to the CCLI pages concerning streaming as well as a couple of articles that they have approved as accurate.

 CCLI’s information on streaming and our licence and prices: